 International students find excellent opportunities for a premier liberal arts education at Concordia University of Edmonton.
 Concordia offers excellent university-level bachelor degree programs, after-degree programs and unique cross-disciplinary majors.
 You will study with knowledgeable teachers, benefit from supportive student resources, and earn a Concordia degree that is respected throughout Canada and internationally.

-Our Christian tradition creates a welcoming environment that is open to students from all beliefs and cultural traditions.
+Our welcoming environment is open to students from all beliefs and cultural traditions.
 Concordia is an intimate university community set in the dynamic urban center of Edmonton, the capital of Alberta.

 Get started with the following basic steps for that apply to all new student admissions.
 Also explore the following resources that will help you plan for your future at Concordia:

 Here are admission requirements that are specific to international students wishing to apply.

 Before applying to Concordia, please look over our program selection and check the admission deadlines for international student applications.
 Apply early as official transcript requests and study permit applications take time to process.

 To apply online, go to applyalberta.ca.
 Your application will not be sent to Concordia until the international student application fee of $100.00 CDN is paid.

 2. Check English Language Requirements